Umar: Aftermath

 While the meeting for selection of a caliph was proceeding, Abdulrehman ibn Abu Bakr and Abdur Rahman bin Awf revealed that they saw the dagger used by Abu Lu'lu'a, the assassin of Umar.
 A night before Umar's assassination, reported Abdur Rahman bin Awf, he saw Hurmuzan, Jafina and Abu Lu'lu'a, while they were suspiciously discussing something.
 Surprised by his presence, the dagger fell; it was the same two-sided dagger used in the assassination.
-Abdulrehman ibn Abu Bakr, son of the late caliph Abu Bakr, confirmed that, a few days before Umar's assassination, he saw this dagger in Hurmuzan's possession.
+Abdulrehman ibn Abu Bakr, son of the late caliph Abu Bakr, confirmed that a few days before Umar's assassination, he saw this dagger in Hurmuzan's possession.
 After this revelation, it seemed clear that it had been planned by the Persians residing in Medina.
-Infuriated by this, Umar's younger son Ubaidullah ibn Umar sought to kill all the Persians in Medina.
+Infuriated by this, Umar's younger son Ubayd Allah ibn Umar sought to kill all the Persians in Medina.
 He killed Hurmuzan, Jafinah, and the daughter of Umar's assassin Abu Lu'lu'a, who is believed to have been a Muslim.
-Ubaidullah was intercepted by the people of Medina, who prevented him from continuing the massacre.
+Ubayd Allah was intercepted by the people of Medina, who prevented him from continuing the massacre.
 Amr ibn al-Aas is said to have intercepted him and convinced him to hand over his sword.
 The murder of Jafinah enraged Saad ibn Abi Waqqas, his foster brother, and he assaulted Ubaidullah ibn Umar; again the companions intervened.
-When Umar was informed about the incident, he ordered Ubaidullah imprisoned, and that the next caliph should decide his fate.
+When Umar was informed about the incident, he ordered Ubayd Allah imprisoned and that the next caliph should decide his fate.

-Umar died on 3 November 644; on 7 November Uthman succeeded him as caliph.
+Umar died on 6 November 644; on 7 November Uthman succeeded him as caliph.
 After prolonged negotiations, the tribunal decided to give blood money to the victims, and released Umar's son Ubaidullah on the ground that, after the tragedy of Umar's assassination, people would be further infuriated by the execution of his son the very next day.